ENUSEC/PubQuiz/questions.md

 8. What was the name of the scientist who discovered radiation?
 > Marie Curie

-9. What is newtons 3rd law of physics?
+9. What is Newton's 3rd law of physics?
 > Every action, has an equal and opposite reaction

 10. STDs are the most costly health problem in the USA what's 2nd?